Gecko042/hello-world/README.md

 # hello-world
-This repository is for practicing basic Github workflow and Git
+This repository is for practicing basic Github Flow and Git